 Hackney throws his first punch and lands, dropping Tiny to the mat but then he grabs a hold of Hackney and does some punching himself.
 As Hackney tries to get away, Tiny throws him out of the ring’s gates, breaking them.
 That’s 616 pounds pushing him out like a rag-doll.

-Hackney gets back in the ring and is basically hitting and dodging Tiny using his combat speed as the faster fighter.
-But Tiny makes a big mistake by grabbing his opponent’s leg during a kick and gets a rush of punches to the head knocking him down, that’s when Hackney continues his relentless onslaught of punches making Tiny tap-out.
-You should really check that fight out, it’s short but exciting.
+Hackney gets back in the ring and hits and dodges Tiny using his combat speed as the faster fighter.
+But Tiny makes a big mistake by grabbing his opponent’s leg during a kick and gets a rush of punches to the head knocking him down, That’s when Hackney continues his relentless onslaught of punches making Tiny tap-out.
+You should check that fight out, it’s short but exciting.

 Gracie Jiu-Jitsu Versus a Giant Sumo Wrestler

 Here’s one more.
 The fight between a Jiu-Jitsu fighter Royce Gracie and a Sumo-Wrestler named Akebono Taro.
-Gracie’s height is 6 foot and his weight is 176 pounds.
+Gracie’s height is 6 feet and his weight is 176 pounds.
 Akebono stood 6 foot 8 inches tall and weighed 514 pounds.
-It was basically a grappling contest with Akebono on top.
+It was b grappling contest with Akebono on top.
 Imagine all that weight on you, but Gracie did his thing and forced a submission by applying an arm lock on Akebono.